ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 <br>

-![Visual depiction of increase in runtime for our Sobol analysis method given an increase in sample size.
+![Plot of the increase in runtime for our Sobol analysis method as sample size increases.
 The blue line depicts the increase in runtime for the Sobol algorithm and the red line depicts the runtime for the total program.](figs/sa_samples_vs_runtime.png)

-**Figure 6:** Visual depiction of increase in runtime for our Sobol analysis method given an increase in sample size.
+**Figure 6:** Plot of the increase in runtime for our Sobol analysis method as sample size increases.
 The blue line depicts the increase in runtime for the Sobol algorithm and the red line depicts the runtime for the total program.

 <br>

-##### Runtime as a function of input space size
+##### Runtime as a function of the number of input variables

-The models that AutoMATES will extract from the DSSAT library will have a large number of inputs -- The size of the input space will be much larger than in the examples we have studied thus far.
-Therefore, we determined that we need to study the affects of increasing the input space size (via increasing the number of model inputs) on the runtime of sensitivity analysis.
-From the graph below, we can see that as we increase the number of inputs to a model, the runtime for the Sobol portion of sensitivity analysis increases super-linearly.
-We also note that this increase in runtime for the Sobol portion explains the greater than linear increase in runtime for the entirety of sensitivity analysis.
-The take-home message here is that, as we've anticipated, we will need to investigate additional methods for making sensitivity analysis more efficient.
+We are also exploring the impact of increasing the number of input variables considered during an analysis on overall runtime.
+As expected, the graph below does show that the runtime for the Sobol portion of sensitivity analysis increases super-linearly as the number of input variables increases.
+To address this, we are currently exploring several ways to reduce the number of inputs analyzed at one time.
-One strategy, already introduced above, is to identify modular components of the function network with fewer inputs that can be analyzed independently.
+One strategy already described above, motivating the FIB analysis, is to identify modular components of the function network with fewer inputs that can be analyzed independently.
+We are also exploring doing this at the level of performing sensitivity analysis one function at a time, and then composing the results.
+This work is ongoing.

 <br>